sail2021tau-a11y/Autonomous-Boat-Project/README.md

+### This hardware validation branch was developed to execute tests and verify the hardware team's deliverables at December 2025.
+### Written by the Tal & Tal software team.

 # Autonomous Boat Control System

 This project implements a hybrid control and navigation system for an autonomous surface vessel.
 It uses a **Master-Slave architecture** combined with a manual **RC Override**: